 There’s also the possibility of someone using Slack to post malicious content, either intentionally or accidentally.
 An example includes a link to a site that appears one way, but is actually a phishing portal.
 Similarly, a former employee who left the company on bad terms, yet still has access to the workspace, might deliberately post malicious content.
 Such scenarios can hardly be blamed on the platform, but the potential dangers are all much the same.

-Platform: Learn more on how to secure Slack for your enterprise.
+Product: Learn more on how to secure Slack for your enterprise.

 Securing Slack Communications:

 Organizations need to think carefully about implementing access rights and user provisioning and de-provisioning.
 There must be a documented process for implementing security controls and mitigating insider threats.
 To reduce your attack surface, it’s particularly important to avoid giving people access to your Slack workspaces and channels unless they actually need it.
 Revoking access rights to people who have left the company is merely the tip of the iceberg.